Connect with others who understand.

 1. Learn Why Specialists Matter

-Health care specialists with experience in treating TED are better equipped to diagnose the condition accurately and develop tailored treatment plans.
+Healthcare specialists with experience in treating TED are better equipped to diagnose the condition accurately and develop tailored treatment plans.
 They have a deeper understanding of the symptoms of TED, potential complications, and the latest advancements in TED treatment options.
 Specialized care makes sure that you receive the most effective management for your condition.

 2. Understand the Types of Specialists

-People with TED need special doctors who know about the eyes, brain, and endocrine system.
+People with TED need special doctors who know about the eyes, brain, and endocrine (hormonal) system.
 The kinds of doctors you see may depend on your specific circumstances.

-Specialists who treat TED may include the following:
+Specialists who treat TED include:

 • Endocrinologist — If you have thyroid problems such as Graves’ disease, you will likely see a doctor that focuses on the hyperthyroidism that causes TED.
 This is probably the best place to start your TED treatment journey, as they can recruit more specialized doctors onto your care team.